-I am the director of communications and marketing for the American Association of State Highway and Transportation Officials.
-I enjoy running marathons and triathlons, playing guitar and spending time with family.
+I am a senior strategic communications consultant at HDR Inc. I enjoy running marathons and triathlons, playing guitar and spending time with family.
 My professional interest is in how social media and new technology shapes the communication relationship between government and the general public.
 I have a Master’s degree in Communications and Leadership from Gonzaga University in Spokane and a bachelor’s degree in Communications from Washington State University.

 If you were driving in Iowa over the Thanksgiving weekend, you probably saw the message on electronic message boards stretched across the state’s major highways – north to south and east to west.

 “What doesn’t go with pumpkin spice?
 Drunk Driving”

 With the holiday season at hand, pumpkin spice is seemingly everywhere.
 Unfortunately, drunk driving remains nearly ubiquitous.
 The Iowa Department of Transportation hopes the public makes the connection.

 While the practice of public involvement has been studied and honed for decades, new questions are being asked about whether we are really doing it right.
 And, a recently completed city planning effort might point the way toward how how we can do it differently.

 In September, Governing.com published an article that questioned whether public involvement as it is currently constructed favors people who have time and resources to participate in planning processes.
 Those people with means, the article claims, have an outsized ability to delay and thwart projects they don’t like – adding costs and, in some cases, sidetracking projects that might benefit lower socioeconomic communities or minority communities.